proknow/proknow-sdk-dotnet/README.md

 documentation website on *http://localhost:8080* to verify proper content, links, formatting, etc.  If there are errors generating the documentation, they will be highlighted in yellow.

+### Verifying Documentation
+Once branch changes have been merged into the master branch, the build pipeline will regenerate the documentation which can then be viewed on [Github Pages](http://proknow.github.io/proknow-sdk-dotnet).

 ## Running Tests
 The tests require access to ProKnow in order to create temporary custom metrics, scorecard templates, and workspaces.